111: Parental Burn Out

 The Parental Burnout Assessment, available in French and English, can be found here: https://en.burnoutparental.com/suis-je-en-burnout

 If you need tools to help you in the short term, I’m running the Taming Your Triggers workshop.
 Enrollment will reopen soon.
 In the workshop you’ll learn the true sources of your triggers (hint: it’s not your child’s behavior!), how to feel triggered less often, and what to do when you do feel triggered, and how to repair your relationship with your child on the fewer occasions when it does still happen.
-Join the waitlist to be notified when doors reopen.
+Join the waitlist now.
+Click the banner to learn more!

 About the author, Jen